Student-Powered Fundraising Projects

 Starting Point: AGC’s Imagin3D Printer for Schools

 AGC’s Imagin3D Printer enables students to prototype and produce custom products such as keychains, figurines, or educational tools.
-Easy to learn and manage, it encourages creativity and problem-solving in student-led business projects.
+Easy to learn and manage, it encourages creativity and problem-solving in school-based enterprises.

 Poster PrinterSignage, marketing materialsPaper, vinyl, window film, magnetic, and othersBeginnerPosters, banners, signage, print itemsSchool print shops, event marketing services